Skip to main content

 " Please tell me."

-Arjun told his pregnant wife in great detail how he got in but while he said how he got out he saw his wife asleep and he smiled at her sleeping face.
+Arjun told his pregnant wife in great detail how he got in, but while he said how he got out, he saw his wife asleep, and he smiled at her sleeping face.
 Unaware of the future.

 A few months later, a son was born to them.
 His eldest son, Subhadra's only heir and Krishna's nephew.

-" Take good care of Jiji Arya, She is in pain even if she doesn't show it"
+" Take good care of Jiji Arya.
+She is in pain even if she doesn't show it"

 " You take care of yourself, Subhadra and my son."
 He hugged his wife and kissed his son's forehead.
 Almost two now, the baby was beautiful.
 Some said he was after his mother in beauty and after his father in behaviour.
-The baby unaware of the sad departure giggled at his father. " Ma"
+The baby, unaware of the sad departure, giggled at his father. " Ma"

-" When did he learn that Subhadra? "
+" When did he learn that, Subhadra? "

 " Today only Arya!
 You don't worry, Bhratashri will take good care of us, you go and do your duties."

-" What will you call him Subhadra?
+" What will you call him, Subhadra?
 Have you decided yet?"

 " Bhratashri said he will be called Abhimanyu."

 " Abhimanyu...
-My son, when I come back you will be a teenager and I won't recognise you.
+My son, when I come back, you will be a teenager and I won't recognise you.
 Do recognise your father-child, and forgive him for not being there."

 Tears came to the warrior's eyes as he looked back at his wife and son waving with smiles at the Palace gates of Dwarka.

 Krishna smiled.
-The future was decided, and things were going like they should be going.
+The future was decided, and things were going as they should be going.
 He looked at Subhadra playing with her toddler.
 He walked up to them, picked up his nephew and hugged him.
 Subhadra was watching Abhimanyu being loved by his Mamashri, and Krishna was silently begging forgiveness from the toddler for the future.

 Popular posts from this blog